pgbarletta/locuaz/docs/source/basicconcepts.rst

     various options as ``config["main"]["name"]``, ``config["scoring"]["functions"]``, etc...

-Units
+Blocks
 --------

 *locuaz* has to coordinate between several external programs and be flexible enough to allow different protocols to be run, hence, some abstractions are needed.
-We will call these abstractions *units*.
+We will call these abstractions *blocks*.

 .. important::